kdr1080k/faith_auto/docs/technical/database-schema.md

-# FlexCar Database Schema
+# Faith Auto Database Schema

 ## Overview

-The FlexCar database uses PostgreSQL and follows a normalized structure to ensure data integrity and efficient querying.
+The Faith Auto database uses PostgreSQL and follows a normalized structure to ensure data integrity and efficient querying.

 ## Schema Diagram